Clinical Massage Therapist (#1123)

 |Description:||Klickitat Valley Health is seeking a Clinical Massage Therapist to join our new Wellness & Therapy Center. |

-This Full-time position offers 32 hours a week, Monday through Friday generally from 10:00am to 6:30pm.
+This Full-time position offers 32 hours a week, Monday through Friday.
 This position is eligible for Full-time Benefits package which includes Medical, Dental, Vision and Rx coverage; Retirement Contribution; Paid Time Off; Life Insurance; Long and Short Term Disability; and a KVH medical services credit.

 The primary function of the Massage Therapist is to furnish the highest quality of massage therapy services possible, while providing the patient with a pleasant experience.
 The Massage Therapist is responsible for assessing the type of massage treatment is appropriate for patient, providing therapeutic and relaxation massage treatments, and providing ongoing treatments that are designed to improve the patients functional status in conjunction with the overall treatment objectives.
 The Massage Therapist recognizes that the responsibilities of this job are patient-centered, and, with that in mind, he/she will render the highest quality of care to each patient.